iamahmetkoca/captcha-project/README.md

 # Captcha Project
- Answer to the question of how to create a captcha
+ Answer to the question of how to create a captcha with C#